sarahstrong314/MCR3U/2 - Introduction to Functions/6 - Inverses of Functions.md

 *** Inverses of Exponential Functions

 The inverse of an exponential function is called a **logarithmic function**.
 The exponential function y = 2^x has the solution x = log_2y.
-We will be learning about logarithmic functions later on in the course.
+Logarithmic functions are not covered in the course, but are covered in *Advanced Functions*.

 *** Inverses of Trigonometric Functions